Simon Simon-Auguste: World War II

-Paris
+Life In Post World War II Paris

 Simon-Auguste returned to Paris after the Liberation in 1944, to take part for the first time in the Nationale with La Fillette aux Pommes.

 Up to 1947 Simon-Auguste signed his paintings with fountain pen ink.
 Afterwards, he used brush oil.
 In general, he tended to sign on the lower right corner.

 He spent some Summer holidays in Villiers-sur-Morin in the late 1940s.
-In 1949 ,he traveled around Italy: Rome, Florence, Siena, San-Giminiano, Venice, Milan.
+In 1949, he traveled around Italy: Rome, Florence, Siena, San-Giminiano, Venice, Milan.

 In 1950, he was appointed member at the Salon d’Automne.
 This year he submitted Le Café du Commerce to the Grand Prix de la Peinture Contemporaine, at the Marsan Pavilion (Louvre Museum).
 He was amongst the 100 painters selected by the jury.

 Also in 1950, the city of Paris acquired his Marine de La Rochelle.
 The Musée du Château de Sceaux acquired Paysage de l'Ille-de-France.
 The French state acquired La Fillette à la lampe in 1952, Nature morte aux Bleuets in 1953, and Comme un Poisson dans l’Eau in 1955.

 In 1951, he contributed to an itinerant exhibition around Switzerland (Bern, Lausanne and Geneva) about Les fleurs et les fruits.

 He produced a portrait of French writer and critic Paul Léautaud in 1956.

 Simon-Auguste died in Roanne in May, 1987.

 His works can be found in private collections and museums, such as the Musée des Beaux-Arts de Marseille, the Musée Cantini in Marseille, the Musée Carnavalet in Paris, and Musée d'Art Moderne de Paris.